What is Biofeedback?

 How Do I Get Started & Use Biofeedback at CVM?

 The Student Counseling Service Biofeedback program at Vet Med is open to all ISU students currently enrolled in classes at CVM.
 To start your biofeedback experience, attend an initial orientation for an introduction to the various tools and programs available.
-To schedule a biofeedback orientation at the college of vet med, email Lauren Youngs at email@example.com
+To schedule a biofeedback orientation at the college of vet med, email Lauren (Young) Wright at firstname.lastname@example.org

 Once you have completed the orientation, no appointments are necessary to use the Biofeedback Services which are housed within the CVM Library.
 Simply come in to the library and check in at the circulation desk to use the equipment at your convenience during the Library hours.